 Run the vib2zip.cmd script:

 All VIB files that you want to be included in the Offline bundle must be copied into the same directory (which is referred to as the source VIB directory here).
-If you will add only one VIB file it makes perfect sense to use the same metadata attributes for the Offline bundle that you also used for the VIB file.
+If you will add only one VIB file it makes perfect sense to use the same metadata attributes for the Offline bundle that you also used for the VIB file (whereas the KB-URL corresponds to the Details URL of the VIB file).
 Otherwise you should just choose anything else that makes sense here.

 With an Offline bundle you have two additional attributes available:

 So what have we got now?
-Like TGZ and VIB files Offline bundles can be added to an ESXi 5.0 installation ISO with my ESXi-Customizer script.
-Like VIB files Offline bundles can be used to install a contained software package into a running ESXi 5.0 system by using the following commands inside an ESXi shell (or via the vSphere remote CLI):
+Like VIB files you can use Offline bundles with my ESXi-Customizer-PS script to create customized ESXi installation images.
+Like VIB files Offline bundles can also be used to install a contained software package into a running ESXi 5.x/6.x system by using the following commands inside an ESXi shell (or via the vSphere Remote CLI):

 So, what is unique to Offline bundles?
 You can